Tech training in Singapore

 (Tech training in Singapore has grown in importance, especially in 2020.
 Even as we refresh this article only a year after publishing it, the world already looks different as countries scramble to recover from the COVID-19 pandemic.)

 Technology continues to disrupt almost every sector.
 In parallel, tech training has grown in importance in Singapore and as with every disruptive force, there will be risks, but also opportunities.
 According to a McKinsey Global Survey, COVID-19 has accelerated years of digitalisation into a span of a few months, bringing about likely long-term changes to both organisations and industries.

-Several management staff whom IndSights Research spoke to, shared that the workforce of the future will rely on complementary skill sets – consisting both of university/polytechnic learning and vocational training.
-Business leaders will need to include vocational training opportunities available within their companies.
-Technical training may not only be the right fit for some employees, but it may also be the smart alternative as jobs continue to shift.
+Several management staff of companies whom IndSights Research spoke to shared that the workforce of the future will rely on complementary skillsets – both of university/polytechnic learning and vocational training.
+Tech training may not only be the right fit for some employees, but it may also be the smart alternative as jobs continue to shift.

 - Company-Led Training (CLT) programme

 - Critical Infocomm Technology Resource Programme Plus (CITREP+)

 - SkillsFuture Study Awards for ICT Sector

 - Tech Immersion and Placement Programme (TIPP)